Finding What Matters: Anchoring Context Knowledge with Evolving Indices for Iterative Retrieval: Methodology

+\textbf{Anchoring Knowledge via an Evolving Index.} Unlike prior methods, \method{} introduces an evolving in-context index $I$ as a structured mechanism to anchor key information in the retrieved knowledge.
+This index supports reasoning, next-query generation, and final answer prediction in a unified manner.
+We denote the complete output of the LLM at the $(t-1)$-th step as $o_{t-1}=\{I_{t-1}, R_{t-1}, q_{t-1}\}$, which includes the index, the reasoning process, and the sub-query, respectively.

+At step $t$, the LLM generates the updated index $I_t$ and the reasoning process $R_t$ based on the newly retrieved documents $D_t$:

-The reasoning result $R_t$ contains a reasoning trace enclosed by \texttt{<think>} and \texttt{</think>}, as well as a knowledge sufficiency judgement enclosed by \texttt{<judgement>} and \texttt{</judgement>}.
-The judgement is classified as either \emph{sufficient} or \emph{insufficient}, which determines whether the iterative retrieval process terminates.
-If the judgement is \emph{insufficient}, the model generates the next query $q_t$ conditioned on the current reasoning result $R_t$.
+where $I_t$ anchors the newly retrieved knowledge $D_t$, and $R_t$ captures both the reasoning process and a knowledge sufficiency judgment.
+This judgment, classified as either \emph{sufficient} or \emph{insufficient}, determines whether the iterative retrieval should continue.
+If the judgment is \emph{insufficient}, the model generates the next query $q_t$ conditioned on $I_t$, $D_t$, and $o_{t-1}$:

-After completing the iterative retrieval process, all retrieved documents are aggregated to form the complete document set:
+Once the iterative retrieval process concludes, all retrieved documents are aggregated to form the complete document set $\mathcal{D}$ (Eq.~\ref{eq:all_document}).
+The LLM then produces the final answer $y$ using both $\mathcal{D}$ and the final evolving index $I_k$:

-where $k$ denotes the actual number of retrieval iterations.
-Finally, the LLM generates the answer $\mathcal{Y}$ to the original query $q_0$ based on the aggregated documents $\mathcal{D}$ and the final evolving graph $G_k$:

-As the number of retrieval iterations increases, the aggregated document set $\mathcal{D}$ inevitably accumulates noisy and redundant information.
-In contrast, the evolving graph $G$ is progressively refined at each iteration (see Sec.~\ref{section:graph} for details), acting as a structured knowledge anchor that preserves salient facts and relational structures.
-By grounding reasoning on this graph-based representation, the model can more effectively organize and interpret retrieved knowledge, leading to improved reasoning accuracy and more reliable answer generation by LLMs.
+By progressively refining the index $I$ at each iteration (see Sec.~\ref{section:index} for details), \method{} effectively preserves salient information as a knowledge anchor.
+Grounding reasoning on this in-context index enables the model to better organize and interpret retrieved knowledge, improving reasoning accuracy and generating more reliable answers.